Beyond Expectations Barber College offers free haircuts for Youngstown students

-YOUNGSTOWN, Ohio (WKBN) – Youngstown students will kick off their school year fully remote, but that isn’t stopping Beyond Expectations Barber College from offering kids a back-to-school haircut.
+YOUNGSTOWN, Ohio (WYTV) – Youngstown students will kick off their school year fully remote, but that isn’t stopping Beyond Expectations Barber College from offering kids a back-to-school haircut.

 They will be offering free haircuts to Youngstown City School students in grades K-12 on Sept.
 3.